hhadah/website/content/publication/AttitudesAndIdentity/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Endogenous Hispanic Identity and Ethnic Gaps in the U.S."
+title: "The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S"
 authors: [Hussain Hadah]
 date: "2021-09-20T00:00:00Z"
 doi: ""